UNESCO

 Micro-sample, evaluate, and refine materials

-Earth-color clays are tested in small samples prior to full collection.
+Colored Earth including Tagues are tested in small samples prior to full collection.
 Master practitioners assess viability before labor investment proceeds.
-Materials are cleaned and refined through repeated water agitation and settling cycles.
+Materials are cleaned, refined and processed by hand with water and cloth straining.

 • Geometric drawing of an outline square with sections divided by vertical, horizontal, and circle lines.